hikeventures/hikeventures.github.io/_posts/best/2015-02-10-Best-sleeping-pads.markdown

   - best
 layout: post
 ---
-In this blog post you can find the best lightweight sleeping pads which we would consider to buy in 2017 - 2018 for my next hiking or backpacking trip.
+In this blog post you can find a <a href="table">selection</a> of the best lightweight sleeping pads which I would consider to buy in 2017 - 2018 for my next hiking or backpacking trip.

 I have indicated the R-value of each sleeping pads so you can choose the one which would be most suitable for your next outdoor adventure.